Cafienne provides for a series of extensions to the CMMN HumanTask in order to support enhanced workflow handling.

 Furthermore, Cafienne stores an

 assignee for each HumanTask.

 Note that the extra lifecycle steps are optional.
-E.g. A user with the proper authorizations can complete a task without claiming it.
+E.g. a user with the proper authorizations can complete a task without claiming it.

-When the task becomes
+When a task becomes

 Active, it is in sub-state